+TEXAS, LOTTERY

+TEXAS, LOTTERY

+ALL OF nothing

+TEXAS LOTTERY

+Cash Five

 Cash Five is the agency's five-digit daily game.
 Cash Five was originally introduced in 1995 and was first modified in 2002.
 As a mature game, it experienced sales declines as other new game introductions and national draw game initiatives took precedence over Cash Five changes based on their revenue potential.
 The agency researched several game modification options during FY 2016 to gauge player and retailer interest.
 The research demonstrated limited potential for a game replacement.
 Additional research was conducted in FY 2017 on potential Cash Five and Texas Two Step game replacement options.
 Results of the research showed Cash Five players were in favor of minor game enhancements.
 On September 23, 2018, at the beginning of FY 2019, a modified version of the Cash Five game launched with new, appealing features consisting of a new matrix, guaranteed prize tiers, including a guaranteed top prize of \$25,000, and a free Cash Five Quick Pick ticket as a prize for matching two numbers.
-Cash Five produced 168 top prize winners in FY 2020 with 23 of those winning tickets being from free Quick Pick ticket prizes.
+Cash Five produced 189 top prize winners in FY 2021 with 21 of those winning tickets being from free Quick Pick ticket prizes.
 Cash Five continues to experience sales increases since the revised game launched in 2018.

 Pick 3[TM] and Daily 4[TM]

-Pick 3 and Daily 4 are the Texas Lottery's three- and four-digit daily games drawn four times a day, six days a week.
-Pick 3 has consistently been one of the bestselling draw games and that was true again in FY 2020 as the game was ranked first in overall draw game sales.
+Pick 3 and Daily 4 are the Texas Lottery's three and four-digit daily games drawn four times a day, six days a week.
+Pick 3 has consistently been one of the bestselling draw games and that was true again in FY 2021 as the game was ranked first for in-state draw game sales, realizing more than \$284.9 million.
 Pick 3 illustrates that non-jackpot style games are well received by players and are a critical component of the portfolio for reaching sales and revenue goals.
 Daily 4 has experienced sales growth every year since its introduction in 2007.
 Following the introduction of the Daily 4 game, Pick 3 sales performance has moderated but it still remains extremely popular with players.
 It is believed that Pick 3 players are migrating to Daily 4, a trend being experienced in other lottery jurisdictions around the country.
-In April 2019, the new add-on feature, FIREBALL, was launched on both games, replacing the Sum It Up! feature.
-FIREBALL gives players the ability to create additional winning combinations and based on sales levels, players seem to have adopted the new add-on feature.
-The two draw games combined generated \$412.3 million in sales, accounting for more than 35% of total draw game sales for FY 2020.
+In April 2019, the add-on feature, FIREBALL, was launched on both games, replacing the Sum It Up! feature.
+FIREBALL gives players the ability to create additional winning combinations and based on sales levels, players continue to adopt this add-on feature.
+The two draw games combined generated \$452.1 million in sales, accounting for more than 30% of total draw sales for FY 2021.